Spyderisk/spyderisk-python/README.md

 - **`make uninstall`**: Uninstall spyderisk package
 - **`make help`**: Display this help message

-Note: System and domain models for unit tests are not included in this repository.
+**Note**: System and domain models for unit tests are not included in this repository.
 You will need to provide your own models if you want to run the unittests.
 Unit tests models are specified in `test_config.py` as: